salvadorgarciamunoz/kipet/documentation/content/introduction.rst

 In the sections that follow, this document provides guidelines on how to make use of KIPET.
 A detailed installation guide is provided, including a list of all packages required to use KIPET.
 Some background theory into how KIPET works, as well as the structure of KIPET is then explained in Section 3.
 A guide for using some of the various capabilities is then provided in the form of tutorial examples (Section 4).
 In Section 5 a more detailed look into some of the classes and functions that are not explicitly explained in Section 4 is provided.
 Finally, in Section 6, the documentation provides references and further reading that provides more detail on the theory behind the numerical techniques implemented in KIPET.

 KIPET is made available under the GNU General Public License, GPL-3.
-For more details on this  license please review the terms on the Github page or at this link.
+For more details on this  license please review the terms on the Github page.
-The KIPET team involves Salvador Garcia-Munoz (Eli Lilly), Santiago Rodriguez (Purdue University),  Lorenz T. Biegler, David M. Thierry, Christina Schenk, and Michael Short (all Carnegie Mellon University).
+The KIPET team involves Salvador Garcia-Munoz (Eli Lilly), Santiago Rodriguez (Purdue University), Christina Schenk (Basque Center for Applied Mathematics), Michael Short (University of Surrey), Lorenz T. Biegler, David M. Thierry, Kevin McBride, and Kuan-Han Lin (all Carnegie Mellon University).

+When using KIPET please cite:

+C. Schenk, M. Short, J.S.
+Rodriguez, D. Thierry, L.T.
+Biegler, S. García-Muñoz, W. Chen (2020) Introducing KIPET: A novel open-source software package for kinetic parameter estimation from experimental datasets including spectra, Computers & Chemical Engineering, 134, 106716. https://doi.org/10.1016/j.compchemeng.2019.106716

+M. Short, L.T.
+Biegler, S. García-Muñoz, W. Chen (2020) Estimating variances and kinetic parameters from spectra across multiple datasets using KIPET, Chemometrics and Intelligent Laboratory Systems, https://doi.org/10.1016/j.chemolab.2020.104012

+M. Short, C. Schenk, D. Thierry, J.S.
+Rodriguez, L.T.
+Biegler, S. García-Muñoz (2019) KIPET–An Open-Source Kinetic Parameter Estimation Toolkit, Computer Aided Chemical Engineering, 47, 299-304.